specmatic/specmatic-kafka-sample/README.md

 ./gradlew clean test
 ```

-## Run the contract tests using specmatic-kafka docker container
+## Run the contract tests using specmatic-kafka docker image

 1. Start the kafka broker using Specmatic's Kafka Mock.
 [Note - You can use any kafka broker other than this too.]
     ```shell